WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/en/vpn_guide.md

 This will show you how you can setup your VPN to be compatible with the madNS Config Profile

-Notes:

-Most free VPNs won't work with this and you'll need to find out what type of DNS your VPN supports and replace them with the listings below.
+Most VPNs won't work with this and you'll need to find out what type of DNS your VPN supports and replace them with the listings below.

 ### [Part [1/1] Using VPNs](accent://)